64kramsystem/personal_notes/topics/rust_tooling.md

 members = ["playground", "rust_programming_by_example"]
 ```

-Members must have compatible dependencies, so projects can't be unrelated; without workspaces, it's possible to share artifacts by sharing the target dir (`.cargo/config.toml` -> `[build] target-dir = "/path/to/target`; if relative, it refers to the `.cargo` parent directory).
+Members must have compatible dependencies, so projects can't be unrelated; without workspaces, it's possible to share artifacts by sharing the target dir.

 ### Visual Studio Code/Rust Analyzer